jcreforme/IBM_middleware/README.md

     ACE --> SFTP
     MQ --> ACE
     Kafka --> ACE
+    Kafka --> ZK

+🧩 Kafka Integration
+🔹 KafkaInput/KafkaOutput nodes in ACE allow real-time streaming integration.
+🔹 Kafka is orchestrated with Zookeeper and exposed on port 9092.
+🔹 ACE connects to Kafka internally via PLAINTEXT://kafka:9092.

+Topics, partitions, and consumer groups can be managed via CLI or ACE configuration.

 ## Verify that both ACE and MQ are running:
 - ACE: Accessible on ports 7600 and 7800.